Navigation and Search

 Disabling GCSE search

-If you don’t specify a Google Custom Search Engine ID for your project, the search box won’t appear in your site.
+If you don’t specify a Google Custom Search Engine ID for your project and haven’t enabled any other search options, the search box won’t appear in your site.
 If you’re using the default

 config.toml from the example site and want to disable search, just comment out or remove the relevant line.